Bint-Jumah/E-commerce-Review-Model-prediction/README.md

 ⚙️ **Workflow**
 Data Cleaning: Handled using Pandas and filtered warnings for a clean output.

-Preprocessing: - Utilized LabelEncoder to transform both review text and sentiment labels into numerical formats.
+Preprocessing: - Utilized LabelEncoder  and text Vectorization to transform both review text and sentiment labels into numerical formats.

 Modeling:

-Implemented linear_model.LinearRegression to predict sentiment scores.
+Implemented linear_model.LinearRegression and linear_model.LogisticRegression to predict sentiment scores.

 Evaluation: